equipez/setup_mex/README.md

 For Fortran, it will install (automatically) the Fortran compiler from [Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html), available free of charge.
 The setup on Linux is trivial and Linuxers should be capable of handling it half asleep.

-Whether the method here works or not, it depends on the configuration of your system and your MATLAB.
-Trying will not hurt.
-In case it fails, you need to consult a local MATLAB expert or the technical support of MathWorks about ["how to set up MEX"](https://www.mathworks.com/help/matlab/ref/mex.html).
+This package has been tested on all recent releases of MATLAB under recent versions of Windows and macOS via [GitHub Actions](https://github.com/equipez/setup_mex/actions/workflows/setup_mex.yml).
+In case it does not work on your machine, you need to consult a local MATLAB expert or the technical support of MathWorks about ["how to set up MEX"](https://www.mathworks.com/help/matlab/ref/mex.html).

 ## How